daespinel/intersite/README.md

 The user can access the `<HOST_IP>:7575` url to access the GUI.
 As the server has been implemented using Flask and Swagger frameworks, it proposes a documented API in `<HOST_IP>:7575/api/ui/` .

-## Proposed services
+## Proposed inter-site resources

-DIMINET proposes two services, each one requiring to provide different informations:
+DIMINET proposes two resources, each one requiring to provide different informations:

-### Layer 2 extension service
+### Layer 2 extension resource

-As it names indicates, this service provides an extension of a Layer 2 network (in Neutron, a network object with its subnetwork) to be extended to remote sites.
+As it names indicates, this resource provides an extension of a Layer 2 network (in Neutron, a network object with its subnetwork) to be extended to remote sites.
 The user needs to provide:

 ```bash
 # Local region name with the Neutron network uuid that will be extended